MatyEjsr/CoreRTheta_HWLab/README.md

+# What the Fork?
+This fork was created to make the brilliant R-Theta motion concept more accessible and usable for the broader 3D printing community.
+While the original design is innovative, it lacks some of the features, documentation, and usability needed for practical non-planar printing.
+Together with a few collaborators, I decided to improve and expand the project—refining the mechanical design, clarifying the setup, and integrating proven ideas from other open-source printers like Voron and Printers for Ants.
+The goal is to evolve this great concept into a more robust, user-friendly multi-axis printer and help bring this technology to a wider audience.

 # The Core R-Theta Printer

 This is my 4 axis, polar, "core-RΘ" 3D printer – an entirely new type of multi axis 3D printer designed from the ground up.